Manila Peninsula siege

 The Manila Peninsula siege occurred on November 29, 2007, at The Peninsula Manila hotel in Makati, Philippines.
 Senator Antonio Trillanes IV, Brigadier General Danilo Lim, and 25 other Magdalo Group officers walked out of their trial for the 2003 Oakwood mutiny coup attempt and marched through the streets of Makati.
 The mutineers called for the ousting of President Gloria Macapagal Arroyo, and seized the Rizal function room on the second floor of the Manila Peninsula Hotel along Ayala Avenue.
-Former Vice-President Teofisto Guingona, Jr. as well as some of the soldiers from the Armed Forces of the Philippines joined the march to the hotel.
+Former Vice-president Teofisto Guingona, Jr. as well as some of the soldiers from the Armed Forces of the Philippines joined the march to the hotel.

 After several hours, Trillanes and Lim surrendered to government forces after a military armored personnel carrier barged into the glass door of the hotel lobby and the hotel walls and windows sustained weapons damage.
 Trillanes and the mutineers were arrested while several journalists covering the event were detained.
 The journalists were subsequently released.

 Occupation

 On November 29, 2007, led by Sen. Antonio Trillanes IV and Army Brig.
-Gen. Danilo Lim, thirty soldiers with armed guards, on trial for the 2003 Oakwood Mutiny, walked out of court and marched towards the luxury Peninsula Manila Hotel.
+Gen. Danilo Lim, thirty soldiers with armed guards, on trial for the 2003 Oakwood Mutiny, walked out of court and marched towards the luxury Manila Peninsula Hotel in Makati, the financial hub of the Philippine capital Manila.
 They were joined by former vice-president Teofisto Guingona, Jr., who called the gathering "New EDSA".
 They were also joined by other military personnel and civilians carrying M-16 or M-14 rifles.
-The soldiers, some of whom were carrying and wearing Magdalo (mutineers) flags and pins, marched along Makati Avenue and occupied The Peninsula Manila Hotel's second floor.
+The soldiers, some carrying and wearing Magdalo (mutineers) flags and pins, marched along Makati Avenue and occupied the hotel's second floor.
 Sen. Trillanes and Brig.
 Gen. Lim stayed in the Rizal function room negotiating most of the time.

-Arroyo called for an emergency Cabinet meeting as she took a helicopter back to the Malacañan Palace amid tight security.
-Novaliches Catholic Bishop Antonio Tobias, Infanta Bishop Emeritus Julio Labayen, Jimmy Regalario of the Kilusang makabansang Ekonomiya, Father Robert Reyes, former University of the Philippines president Francisco Nemenzo, Bishop Julius Labayen, Bishop Antonio Tobias, and Fr.
-Robert Reyes joined Trillanes's group, as Executive Secretary Eduardo Ermita and Presidential Spokesperson-Press Secretary Ignacio Bunye rushed back to Malacañang.
+President Gloria Macapagal-Arroyo called for an emergency Cabinet meeting as she returned to Malacañang Palace aboard a helicopter amid tight security.
+Novaliches Catholic Bishop Antonio Tobias, Infanta Bishop Emeritus Julio Labayen, Jimmy Regalario of the Kilusang Makabansang Ekonomiya, Father Robert Reyes, and former University of the Philippines president Francisco Nemenzo joined Trillanes's group, as Executive Secretary Eduardo Ermita and Presidential Spokesperson and Press Secretary Ignacio Bunye rushed back to Malacañang.
 The Presidential Security Group sealed off the Palace while troops secured the North and South Luzon Expressways.
-A website soon appeared, proclaiming Lim and Senator Antonio Trillanes IV as the leaders of the coup.
+A website soon appeared, proclaiming Lim and Trillanes as the leaders of the coup.
 The website entry read: